Bob Graham: Governor of Florida

-Graham was elected to the governorship of Florida in 1978 after a seven-way Democratic primary race in which he initially placed second to Robert L. Shevin.
+Graham was elected Governor of Florida in 1978 after a seven-way Democratic primary race in which he initially placed second to Robert Shevin.
 His supporters at the time dubbed themselves "Graham crackers."

 In his first month as governor, Graham established a 22-member Florida Tax Commission, headed by Lieutenant Governor Wayne Mixson, to recommend policy to "make taxes more fair".
-In January 1979, he appointed Florida state senators Buddy MacKay and Kenneth M. Myers; Florida state representatives Gwen Margolis and Carl Ogden; businessman Preston A. Wells Jr. and others to the commission.
+In January 1979, he appointed Florida state senators Buddy MacKay and Ken Myers; Florida state representatives Gwen Margolis and Carl Ogden; businessman Dick Wells and others to the commission.

 Graham emphasized education and focused on improving the state's public universities.
 In addition, Graham's administration focused on economic diversification and environmental policies.
 During his tenure as governor, the state added 1.2 million jobs, and for the first time in state history, Floridians' per capita income exceeded the U.S. average.

 Graham also launched the most extensive environmental protection program in Florida history, focused on preserving endangered lands.
 During his tenure, thousands of acres of threatened and environmentally important lands were brought into state ownership for permanent protection.
 His keystone accomplishment was the establishment of the Save the Everglades program, which has now been joined by the federal government in a commitment to restore the Everglades.

 Graham left the governorship with an 83% approval rating.
 According to The New York Times, he was one of Florida's most popular politicians.